acidburn0zzz/jetpack-sdk/static-files/md/dev-guide/programs.md

 Test that the package installs correctly by adding it to your own Firefox installation.

-You can do this by pressing the Ctrl+O key combination from within Firefox.
+You can do this by pressing the Ctrl+O key combination (Cmd+O on Mac) from within Firefox.
 This will bring up a file selection dialog: navigate to the my-first-package.xpi file, open it and follow the prompts to install the add-on.